robrant/pi-setup/README.md

  - Optionally disables password based SSH login.
  - Configures wifi connection - DHCP assigned IP.
  - Changes the RPI system `hostname` (writes that to the hosts file in this repo for future plays).
+ - Changes the password of the default user `pi`.
+It prompts you for the new one.

 # Docs